 In short, Part B of the form requires an assessee to fill in all details that give a complete and true idea of the international group, as well as the constituent assessees.

-Every time an entity enters an international transaction or any specified domestic transaction, the Government of India expects to maintain a record of it.
-It helps them keep a check on Base Erosion and Profit Shifting (BEPS) to ensure international groups are entering transactions at arm’s length as if they were with any other entity.
-As per compliances mentioned in Section 92D, entities must maintain a Country-by-Country record of the same and a Master file in Form 3CEAA.
+Whenever an entity enters into an international or specified domestic transaction, the Government of India is required to document all those transactions.
+This measure helps monitor Base Erosion and Profit Shifting (BEPS) and ensures that international groups conduct transactions at arm’s length, as they would with unrelated parties.
+In line with the compliance requirements under Section 92D of the Income Tax Act, entities are obligated to maintain both a Country-by-Country Report and a Master File in Form 3CEAA.

 Every person who enters an international transaction or any specified domestic transaction with an international group has to file Form 3CEAA.
 This form has two parts, where Part A is for any person who triggers this requirement.
 Part B, however, is only for specified persons who fulfil any of the following two conditions: